dart-lang/site-www/src/_guides/language/sound-problems.md

 var c = new C[!<List>!]([![]!]).collection;
 c.add(2);
 {% endprettify %}

+{% comment %}
+TODO: remove this commentted out code once Kathy gives a thumbs up.
+Also remove the code excerpt from the original source.

 If you actually meant `collection` to be an `Iterable`, then subsequent uses of `c` are an error and need to be fixed: